We take a holistic approach using responsible purchasing practices, farmer loans and forest conservation programs.

 To learn more about our work in coffee purchasing read our Global Responsibility Goals & Progress Report.

-Purchasing third-party certified or verified coffees not only meets our customers’ expectations, but can also help protect the environment and the livelihood of farmers in coffee-growing regions.
-We have offered Fairtrade coffee since 2000, and are now one of the largest purchasers of Fairtrade certified coffee in the world.
-In 2012, 44.4 million pounds (8.1 %) of our coffee purchases were Fairtrade certified.
-We also purchased 8.7 million pounds (1.6%) of certified organic coffee in 2012.
+Purchasing third-party certified or verified coffees not only meets our customers’ expectations, but also helps protect the environment and the livelihood of farmers in coffee-growing regions.
+We have offered Fairtrade coffee since 2000, and in 2013 33.4 million pounds (8.4%) of our coffee purchases were Fairtrade certified.
+We also purchased 4.4 million pounds (1.1%) of certified organic coffee in 2013.

 What We’re Doing Now